-It is intended that a hierarchical naming system be used for external objects, much like the hierarchical file directory system of many operating systems.
+Although universal names can be structured in arbitrary ways, subject to the constraint that the first identifier be registered, it is intended that a hierarchical naming system be used for external objects, much like the hierarchical file directory system of many operating systems.
 This naming convention allows for unlimited growth of the name space without any name conflicts and without the need for any central authority to assign names.
-For example, all the names defined by Xerox should begin with Xerox.
-Subsequent identifiers in a hierarchical name will further specify the object, e.g., Xerox/xc82-0-0/TimesRoman.

 Orderly invention of hierarchical names requires the notion of a registry, a set of identifiers which controls a particular point in the hierarchical name space.
 Such points themselves of course have hierarchical names.
 A registry is an administrative entity, maintained by some organization or person with an interest in keeping order in some part of the name space.
+The Interpress universal registry is responsible for assigning universal identifiers, the first identifier in a hierarchical name.
 The registry for point n is responsible for assigning names which begin with n so that conflicts do not arise.
 The registry can delegate part of its power to a sub-registry, e.g., for the point n/m.
 In doing so, it resigns its own right to invent names which begin n/m, since it cannot be sure that the sub-registry has not already chosen such a name.

-For example, there might be a registry for Xerox, responsible for assigning the names of fonts supplied by Xerox.
-It might choose to use character-set names at the next level, and invent the names Ascii, Ebcdic, xc82-0-0, etc. The name Xerox/Ascii/... is quite distinct from Mergenthaler/Ascii/...
+By way of example, consider a way Xerox might name fonts.
+The organization obtains the universal identifier Xerox from the universal registry.
+A registry for Xerox is established, responsible for assigning names that begin Xerox/. . .
+The registry might choose to use character-set names at the next level, and invent the names Ascii, Ebcdic, xc2-0-0, etc. At the next level, type-family names might be used, e.g. Xerox/xc2-0-0/times.
+Note that because the first identifier is registered, any names the Xerox registry invents are distinct from names assigned to other manufacturers, e.g., Xerox/Ascii/... is distinct from Mergenthaler/Ascii/...